-He subsequently went to school at Harrow in England where he befriended the poet Lord Byron and future Prime Minister Robert Peel.
+He subsequently went from Eton to Cambridge where he befriended the poet Lord Byron.

-Above: The Maquess's stately home at Westport House,
+Above: The Marquess's stately home at Westport House,

 County Mayo, on the west coast of Ireland.

 In the spring of 1810, the dashing 21-year-old went to visit Byron in Greece, which was then ruled by the Turkish government of the Ottoman Empire.
-The two men travelled together from Athens to Corinth and visited the Oracle at Delphi, for which the Marquis gave Delphi valley in Co.
+He also united with Michael Bruce - Lady Hester Stanhope's lover at the time - with whom he travelled from Athens to Corinth and visited the Oracle at Delphi, for which the Marquess gave Delphi valley in Co.
 Mayo its name. [ii]

 Before Sligos’ arrival, Byron had visited Morea, as the Peloponnese peninsula in southern Greece was then called, and befriended Veli Pasha, the regions’ cultured but corrupt Governor.
 Veli had ‘honoured’ Byron with ‘a number of squeezes and speeches’, and gifted him a ‘pretty stallion’, but wisely did not invite the handsome poet to mingle with his harem of sixty women.

-Above: Lord Byrone, who was at Harrow with Lord Sligo, and who
+Above: Lord Byrone, who was at Cambridge with Lord Sligo, and who

 would later maintain that his adventures with the Marquess were